dbcls/website/services/TogoImputation_en.md

 The inputs to the Imputation workflow are the following two data sets.

 * Target genotype dataset: <br />
 　Genotype data from SNP arrays.
-It is intended to be uploaded to the server by yourself.
+Users upload data to the server themselves.
 The VCF file format is supported.
 (PLINK format is currently not supported)

 * Reference panel dataset: <br />
 　Dataset contains the result of haplotype phasing.
 Eight ready-to-use reference panels are available.